-The answers to these questions, combined with figuring out if you actually need a team to deliver the task and the review of the team effectiveness criteria should give you enough tools to set the stage for incredible performance for your teams.
+The answers to these questions, combined with figuring out if you actually need a team to deliver the task and the review of the team effectiveness criteria, should give you enough tools to set the stage for incredible performance for your teams.

 A genius leader can not turn around a team for which the conditions of team effectiveness were not met:

-“If a team is poorly composed, has an ambiguous or unimportant purpose, and operates in an organisation that discourages rather than supports teamwork, there is no way that a leader’s hands-on interventions with that team can turn things around.” – Excerpt from J. Richard Hackman.
+“If a team is poorly composed, has an ambiguous or unimportant purpose, and operates in an organization that discourages rather than supports teamwork, there is no way that a leader’s hands-on interventions with that team can turn things around.” – Excerpt from J. Richard Hackman.
 “Collaborative Intelligence: Using Teams to Solve Hard Problems.”

 Contrary to the prevalent opinion of management literature, it’s not the leadership that makes a great team.
 Instead, the best thing a leader can do for a team is to ensure all the above conditions are in place.